This report is powered by Mention Network — track how your brand shows up across AI answers and citations

 "Who is more threatened by AI: actors or writers?"

-Actors, represented by SAG-AFTRA, are more threatened by AI than writers, as models consistently highlight greater visibility and concern for actors due to voice cloning and digital replication technologies.
+Actors, represented by SAG-AFTRA, are perceived as more threatened by AI than writers, represented by the Writers Guild of America, due to higher visibility and concern over voice and likeness replication technologies across most models.

 chatgpt